eyezhick/PyAOgmaNeo-docs/README.md

 ## Contributing

-We welcome contributions to the documentation!
 Please see our [contributing guide](docs/contributing/guidelines.md) for details.

 ## License